axibase/atsd/finance/session-summary-last.md

 # Statistics

-## Description

-Retrieves session summary statistics for the instrument in JSON format.
+The endpoint retrieves session summary statistics for the instrument in JSON format.

 ## Request